smart-on-fhir/fhir-bulk-data-docs/authorization.md

   </tbody>
 </table>

-After generating an authentication JWT, the service requests a new access token via HTTP `POST` to the EHR authorization server's token endpoint URL, using content-type `application/x-www-form-urlencoded` with the following parameters:
+After generating an authorization JWT, the service requests a new access token via HTTP `POST` to the EHR authorization server's token endpoint URL, using content-type `application/x-www-form-urlencoded` with the following parameters: